Employee recognition

 Employee recognition is the timely, informal or formal acknowledgement of a person's behavior, effort, or business result that supports the organization's goals and values, and exceeds their superior's normal expectations.
 Recognition has been held to be a constructive response and a judgment made about a person's contribution, reflecting not just work performance but also personal dedication and engagement on a regular or ad hoc basis, and expressed formally or informally, individually or collectively, privately or publicly, and monetarily or non-monetarily (Brun & Dugas, 2008).

 Theoretical foundation

 The track of scientific research around employee recognition and motivation was constructed on the foundation of early theories of behavioral science and psychology.
-The earliest scientific papers on employee recognition have tended to draw upon a combination of needs-based motivation (for example, Hertzberg 1966; Maslow 1943) theories and reinforcement theory (Mainly Pavlov 1902; B.F.
+The earliest scientific papers on employee recognition have tended to draw upon a combination of needs-based motivation (for example, Herzberg 1966; Maslow 1943) theories and reinforcement theory (Mainly Pavlov 1902; B.F.
 Skinner 1938) as a foundation for the effects of employee recognition.